donn/PICBoy/README.md

 I'm not gonna follow IEEE citation style here.

 [0] GameBoy CPU Manual at http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf

-[1] GameBoy Specific Opcodes at http://fms.komkon.org/GameBoy/Tech/Software.html
-[2] Z80 CPU Info at http://www.z80.info/decoding.htm
+[1] Z80 Decoding Info at http://www.z80.info/decoding.htm

 A PDF of each page has been included in the repository because I need that convenient `open <whatever>` in the terminal at my disposal.